rinusser/PhinxDump/README.md

 The `--allow-empty-migration <yes|no>` argument specifies whether empty schemas should still create a migration class.
 By default this is disabled, i.e. dumping empty schemas will log an error and will NOT write a migration file.

+The `--preserve-myisam <yes|no>` argument specifies whether any found MyISAM storage engine use should be kept in the generated migration class.
+By default this is disabled, i.e. tables with the MyISAM storage engine don't get an explicit storage engine set in the migration code, so Phinx/MySQL will use the database server's default (usually InnoDB).

 The `database` argument is mandatory and contains the MySQL database name to dump.